The Bankrate promise

 Once you know what type of home improvement loan you need, you will need to compare lenders.
 Consider interest rates, borrower requirements, fees and loan terms.
 These will all impact the overall cost of your loan.

 The maximum amount you can borrow should also be a factor in your decision.
-If you need to fund a large project, a credit card won’t be enough.
-In this case, a loan that uses your home equity — and gives you a decade or more to pay it off — will be a better choice.
-Likewise, a small project could be charged to a credit card you already have.
+If you need to fund a large renovation or project, a credit card likely won’t be enough.
+If this is the case, a loan that uses your home equity — and gives you a decade or more to pay it off — will be the better choice in the long run.
+Likewise, a small project could be charged to a credit card you already have if taking out another loan isn’t in the cards for you.

 Almost every lender has the same general requirements.
 You will need to submit a few basic pieces of information about yourself to get started, including: